-When you label a sample and press the save button, you've created a label for that sample.
+When you label a sample and press the save button, you've created a for that sample.
 Labels come in different types, with the available options determined by the type of the corresponding sample.

 {